-Things to Do Dominican Republic: Highlights, Hotels and Tips
+Things to Do Dominican Republic: Beaches, Hotels and Tips

-White sandy beaches, swaying palm trees, a UNESCO-listed colonial city, waterfalls hidden in lush jungle and cocktails so good they should probably come with a warning label: there are so many incredible things to do in the Dominican Republic that it is hard to know where to start.
-Most travellers picture all-inclusive resorts when they think of this Caribbean island, and honestly, I was one of them.
-So when I had the chance to explore beyond the resort gates, I said yes immediately.
-What followed was one of the most surprising and varied trips I have ever taken, from the jaw-dropping luxury of Tortuga Bay in Punta Cana to fresh octopus on an empty beach in Samaná.
-These are my favourite highlights, best hotels and practical tips for planning your trip!
+White sandy beaches, swaying palm trees, a UNESCO-listed colonial city and waterfalls hidden in lush jungle.
+The Dominican Republic has so much to offer.
+It is hard to know where to start.
+Most travellers picture all-inclusive resorts.
+Honestly, I was one of them.
+So when I had the chance to explore beyond the resort gates, I said yes.
+What followed was one of the most surprising trips I have ever taken.
+From Tortuga Bay in Punta Cana to fresh octopus on an empty beach in Samaná.
+These are my favourite highlights, best hotels and practical tips for planning your trip.
+Including recommendations for adventure seekers!

 If you are Dutch and you are reading this blog post in English, just tap the menu button to change the language to Dutch!